-- Not all procurements are subject to (also called 'covered by') Canada's trade agreements. - The steps to determine whether a procurement is covered by a trade agreement are the same for all of Canada's trade agreements. - A procurement is subject to the obligations of a trade agreement only if:

-• All four criteria must be met in order for the procurement to be covered by the applicable trade agreement.
-5
+- Not all procurements are subject to (also called 'covered by') Canada's trade agreements. - The steps to determine whether a procurement is covered by a trade agreement are the same for all of Canada's trade agreements. - A procurement is subject to the obligations of a trade agreement only if: - Its total estimated value is equal to or greater than the relevant monetary threshold; - The end user entity is covered; - The commodity is covered; and - There are no exclusions applicable. - All four criteria must be met in order for the procurement to be covered by the applicable trade agreement.